Frustrating SEO Problems

 The Rich Results Test will replace the Structured Data Testing Tool

-It was announced at Google I/O this year that the Rich Results Test is going to replace the Structured Data Testing Tool.
+It was announced at Google I/O that the Rich Results Test is going to replace the Structured Data Testing Tool.

-There have, however, been several reports that there are inconsistencies between the two tools regarding the highlighting of errors and warnings within inputted markup.
+There have been several reports that there are inconsistencies between the two tools regarding the highlighting of errors and warnings within inputted markup.

 As Google Search Console is in the middle of a significant revamp, this risks a period where the ability to accurately evaluate structured data becomes clouded.